techidaily/site-games-able/source/_posts/unleash-peak-performance-elevate-low-fps-on-pc.md

  Don't forget that heat can affect your hardware too.
 If you experience FPS problems after your game has been running for some time, your system might be getting too hot.
 Open up your system and remove any dust buildup inside.
 You should also make sure your computer has sufficient airflow.

- Find out[which computer upgrades improve performance the most](https://www.makeuseof.com/tag/upgrades-will-improve-pc-performance/) to see what you should replace first.
+ Find out [which computer upgrades improve performance the most](https://www.makeuseof.com/tag/upgrades-will-improve-pc-performance/) to see what you should replace first.

 ## How to Fix Low FPS Issues Easily